 How to View Your Score

-- Log into your Main Street Bank consumer mobile banking app.
+- Log into your Main Street Bank consumer mobile banking app or online banking.

 - Track your credit score and money saving recommendations.

 Credit Score is a service offered by Main Street Bank that helps you stay on top of your credit.
 You get your latest credit score and report, an understanding of key factors that impact the score, and can see the most up to date offers that can help reduce your interest costs.
 With this program, you always know where you stand with your credit and how your financial institution can help save you money.